 Investing is a great way to help your bank account get bigger over time.
 But it isn’t always a straight line up.

-ICYMI, here’s a reminder: until recently, the US stock market was on a tear for over a decade.
+ICYMI, here’s a reminder: until earlier this year, the US stock market was on a tear for over a decade.
 Then the COVID-19 crisis made investors nervous about the state of businesses and the economy, sending stock prices way down.
-In March, the market hit bear-market territory, or when a major index drops 20% or more from a recent high (although it's already recovered some since then).
-That means a lot of people have already been selling their stocks.
+In March, the market hit bear-market territory, or when a major index drops 20% or more from a recent high.
+That means a lot of people were selling their stocks.

-Not if you don’t have to.
-If you were already planning to invest for the long run, and you can afford to leave your money alone, try to hang in there.
+Not if you didn’t have to.
+If you were already planning to invest for the long run, and you can afford to leave your money alone, hang in there when the market gets bumpy.
 Selling when prices have dropped locks in your losses.
 Stick it out, and your money could have an opportunity to recover.

-Of making back the money you’ve lost?
+Of making back money you lose?
 Yes.
-No one knows for sure what stocks will do next, but we can look at history for some hints.
+This time, you may not have had to wait long.
+On August 18, the S&P 500 index hit a high – officially ending the shortest bear market in history.
+No one knows for sure where stocks will go next, but we can look at history for some hints.
 Aaand it’s good news.
 The US stock market has recovered from every major downturn in the past...and kept on climbing.
-Even when things seemed really bad, like after the Great Depression and the financial crisis in 2008.

 When you’re ready to check a money goal off your to-do list.
 Ideally, you set up a plan to invest money for big things like retiring or buying a home.
 Since there’s always some risk with investing – and stock prices go up and down on the regular – it’s good to be prepared with diversified investments that can handle the ride.
 Unless your goals change (or you really need the money), try to stick it out until you hit them.